Sable/abc/JastAddExtensions/JastAddModules/release/jastaddmodules-readme.txt

 The current implementation requires all classes that belong to a module to be in source, not a class file.

-No support for reflection is provided for classes inside a module.
-This will be supported when the runtime component of the module system is implemented using classloaders.
+No support for forName(String) class loading is provided for classes inside a module.
+One can still use .getClass() and .class for those classes.